wsmigielski/DiscordSpotifyBot/README.md

 Updates the game you are playing to the current song playing on your Spotify app.
 Just a simple bot I made for fun using https://discord.js.org/#/ and https://github.com/nadavbar/node-spotify-webhelper
 ## How to install
-To install and run this bot you will need the latest nodejs installed https://nodejs.org/en/
+To install and run this bot you will need the nodejs installed https://nodejs.org/en/
 You will have to download the DiscordSpotifyBot file https://github.com/wsmigielski/DiscordSpotifyBot/archive/master.zip
 Unzip the file
 Next you will need to find you client token